You On AI Field Guide · The Homework Question The You On AI Field Guide Home

 The twelve-year-old's challenge — does my homework still matter if a computer can do it in ten seconds? — whose developmental answer is that the process, not the product, is the developmental work.

-The homework question arrives at a dinner table in The Orange Pill, and the parent offers an answer — yes, it matters — without full confidence in it.
+The homework question arrives at a dinner table in You On AI, and the parent offers an answer — yes, it matters — without full confidence in it.
 Christakis's framework provides the confidence the parent lacks, on grounds the child can eventually understand though perhaps not at twelve.
 The grounds are neurological, not moral.
 The homework matters not because effort is virtuous but because effort is formative.
 A seventh-grade mathematics problem set completed without AI assistance exercises working memory for the minutes required to hold the problem while retrieving strategies and monitoring results.
 It exercises inhibitory control against the impulse to give up.
 It exercises cognitive flexibility when the first approach fails.
 The same problem set completed with AI produces the identical completed assignment but none of the cognitive exercise.
 The grade is identical.
 The developmental consequence is not.

 The Homework Question